aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 Also, Aspose.Words allows you to display revisions in a document.
 Use the [RevisionOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options/#a215ac992ec983b4a7260283493fc737d) property of the **LayoutOptions** class to define whether the document revisions are displayed.
 To control their appearance (revision highlighting color, revision bar color, etc.), use the [RevisonOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.revision_options/) class.

 You can also have revisions displayed as comments to the content.
-For this purpose, use the [ShowInBalloons](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.revision_options/#aaa6f9d22f7a8749c9d43f19c68b2ff31) option, as shown in the following code example:
+For this purpose, use the [CommentDisplayMode](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#a92a27e9967ab96ff2f77a5f95eec63cc) property and [ShowInBalloons](https://apireference.aspose.com/words/cpp/namespace/aspose.words.layout#a0dac57256ea711f08cf088514f19acb7) value.

+The following code example shows how to customize revisions display:

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithRevisions-SetShowInBalloons.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithRevisionOptions-SetShowInBalloons.cpp" >}}

 The image below shows how Aspose.Words renders comments and the Delete revisions: